TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-limits-quotas.md

 ### **Document size cannot exceed 2 MB**
 Cosmos DB has a per document size limit of 2MB [Azure Cosmos DB Per-item limits.](https://docs.microsoft.com/azure/cosmos-db/concepts-limits#per-item-limits)
-**Solution:** If your requirements need to exceed this, ti is recommended to split the document into multiple sub-documents and create a new field to link them together.
+**Solution:** If your requirements need to exceed this, it is recommended to split the document into multiple sub-documents and create a new field to link them together.
 When retrieving, you would use a query to retrieve all documents that are linked together.